 Different Camera Systems

 So, which brand should you invest in?
 Yes, you heard it right – invest.
 If you are planning to be serious about your photography, you will be buying more gear over time.
 Whether it is new cameras, lenses, filters, flashes or memory cards, the type of the camera system you pick is important.
 If you make a wrong choice, it will be very costly to sell all of your gear and replace it with a different brand.
 On top of that, you will have to spend some time to learn the new system and get used to it.
-So, going back to the question on which brand should you invest in, as I have pointed out in my “How to buy a DSLR camera” article that I wrote a while ago, I would pick between Nikon, Canon and Sony.
-I added Sony to the list, because the company has been releasing solid products during the last few years and uses the excellent Zeiss lenses.
+So, going back to the question on which brand should you invest in, as I have pointed out in my “How to buy a DSLR camera” article that I wrote a while ago, I would pick between Nikon, Canon, Sony and Pentax.
 Choose between these three brands and you won’t go wrong.
-Nikon and Canon certainly lead with the widest selection of cameras, lenses and accessories, but Sony will most probably catch up pretty soon.
+Nikon and Canon certainly lead with the widest selection of cameras, lenses / accessories and have the largest market share.

 The grass is always greener on the other side